danil-koltsov/DataScienceCourseKNU/README.md

 # DataScienceCourseKNU
-*Laboratory work on "Applied analytics in IT development"*
+Laboratory work on "Applied analytics in IT development" *Student UP-12 Danil Koltsov*